Is this Program Right for You?

 As a student in our certificate program, you will complete four semesters of foundation content and clinical application, with time spent working online, in your community, and on the UW-Madison campus.
 As part of a very small cohort of nurses, you will get to know your peers and our faculty very well.
 With support from each other, you will improve your ability to deliver complex diagnoses, expand your knowledge and understanding of psychiatric nursing methods, and improve the care of psychiatric patients in underserved populations.

 Taught by board certified faculty from the UW-Madison School of Nursing, our certificate in Post-Graduate Psychiatric Nursing gives you the benefits of studying at home, learning in your community, and collaborating on our campus.
 This blended approach provides access to our courses even if you live several hours from Madison.
 You will complete readings and discussions online.
-Then, you will join us for two classes, once each month, on the UW-Madison campus, where you, your fellow students, and your professors will collaborate to improve your health care proficiencies.
+Then, you will join us for 2 classes, once each month, on the UW-Madison campus, where you, your fellow students, and your professors will collaborate to improve your health care proficiencies.

-You will also work two full days per week in clinical practice.
+You will also work 2 full days per week in clinical practice.
 Our faculty will actively seek to secure for you a clinical placement that provides you with a balance of skills and breadth of professional experience across the full lifespan of patients, while doing their best to accommodate your family and professional responsibilities.

-You will complete your Post-Graduate Psychiatric Nursing Capstone Certificate in just sixteen months.
+You will complete your Post-Graduate Psychiatric Nursing Capstone Certificate in just 16 months.
 During that period, you’ll contribute a great deal of hard work and a significant expenditure of time for your clinical training and coursework.
 The rewards make it all worthwhile.

 What You Learn